Hood By Air: Growth and recognition (2009–2014)

 Oliver continued to build Hood By Air together with a core group of creative collaborators in New York.
 From 2009, whilst working on Hood By Air Oliver was involved with GHE20G0TH1K, a club night launched by Jazmin Soto, aka Venus X, in New York City.
 The party, which moved around venues in Williamsburg and the Lower East Side, brought together NYC's diverse creative communities and is widely celebrated as an influential party in the nightlife of the city.
 "We created a glamorous, fashion-friendly, art-friendly, freak fest," said Soto.
 "Everyone was welcome and everyone felt cool there.
 Everyone liked it."
 The culture and community around GHE20G0TH1K has been a paramount influence on Oliver's designs and the Hood By Air brand.
 Venus X is credited by Oliver as a major contributor to the growth of culture around the brand.
 Oliver also met Venezuelan musician Alejandra Ghersi, aka Arca at GHE20G0TH1K, forming a relationship that led to the pair working together on a continued basis.

 After a short hiatus, Oliver launched what he describes as the second iteration of the brand.
 Bringing filmmaker, Leilah Weinraub, on board as CEO the pair formulated business plans that led to a revised focus on fashion presentations.
 HBA's global brand ambassador, Ian Isiah, and Kevin Amato, the brand's casting director, remained collaborators.
 New additions to the team included Paul Cupo signing on as design director, and Akeem Smith join as head stylist.
-Zachary Ching, at the time creative director at VFILES, would also join the brand as its commercial director.
+Zachary Ching, at the time creative director at New York fashion retailer VFILES, would also join the brand as its commercial director.
 Oliver credits each of these figures as co-founders of the Hood By Air brand.

 In May 2012, Hood By Air was included in Norwegian artist Bjarne Melgaard's group show 'Ideal Pole' at Ramiken Crucible gallery, New York.
-Hood By Air created a 'pop-up shop' as part of the show, printing t-shirts with graphics that read 'Bareback By Air / Classics'.
-The t-shirts appeared in an installation titled 'Deferred Action', by the artists Jo Barage and Clinton Ellies.
+Hood By Air created a 'pop-up shop' as part of the exhibition, printing t-shirts with graphics that read 'Bareback By Air / Classics'.
+The t-shirts appeared in an installation titled Deferred Action, by the artists Jo Barage and Clinton Ellies.